-Sansevieria, better known as snake plants, is one of the easiest house plants to start with.
+Sansevieria, better known as snake plants or mother-in-law plant, is one of the easiest house plants to start with.
 Not only are they beautiful, they are also very easy to care for.
 Unlike some of my other fussier indoor plants, these plants require the least amount of attention.
 Putting a few of these plants in your bedroom will not only be decorative, but will also benefit your health.

 Benefits of Snake Plants